opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

   **Metrics collected**

   The following are the metrics collected for this test:
-   - Average Reset Time.
+   - Average Reset Time over the number of trials performed.

   Results of this test should include the following information:
+   - The reset method used.
    - Throughput in Fps and Mbps.
-   - Average Frame Loss.
+   - Average Frame Loss over the number of trials performed.
-   - Average Reset Time in milliseconds.
+   - Average Reset Time in milliseconds over the number of trials performed.
-   - Number of trials.
+   - Number of trials performed.
    - Protocol: IPv4, IPv6, MPLS, etc.
    - Frame Size in Octets
    - Port Media: Ethernet, Gigabit Ethernet (GbE), etc.